tarunngusain08/System-Design/E-Commerce/Cart.md

 8. **Order History**:
    - `/api/orders/{userID}` (GET): Endpoint to get order history for a specific user.

 ### Concurrency and Parallelism Scope:

+1. **User Authentication and Authorization**:
+   - **Endpoints**: `/api/auth/login`, `/api/auth/logout`, `/api/auth/register`, `/api/users/{userID}`
+   - **Concurrency Technique**: Implement concurrent request handling using goroutines to handle multiple login, logout, registration, or user information retrieval requests simultaneously.
+Use techniques like connection pooling to efficiently manage database connections and handle concurrent database queries.

+2. **Cart Operations**:
+   - **Endpoints**: `/api/cart/items`, `/api/cart/items/{itemID}`, `/api/cart/clear`
+   - **Concurrency Technique**: Utilize worker pools or channels to process cart operations concurrently.
+For example, when retrieving cart items, concurrently fetch item details from the database or external services to reduce response time.
+Use synchronization techniques like mutexes or channels to ensure data consistency and prevent race conditions when updating or clearing the shopping cart.

+3. **Item Management**:
+   - **Endpoints**: `/api/items`, `/api/items/{itemID}`
+   - **Concurrency Technique**: Implement concurrent item retrieval and modification operations using goroutines.
+Use caching mechanisms to cache frequently accessed item data to reduce database load and improve response times.
+Employ optimistic concurrency control or versioning to handle concurrent updates to item information safely.

+4. **Checkout Process**:
+   - **Endpoints**: `/api/checkout`, `/api/orders/{orderID}`, `/api/orders`
+   - **Concurrency Technique**: Utilize message queues and background workers to handle checkout process asynchronously.
+For example, upon successful checkout, enqueue order processing tasks to be handled by background workers.
+Use distributed locks or database transactions to ensure consistency and prevent overselling of items during concurrent checkout operations.

+5. **Guest Checkout**:
+   - **Endpoints**: `/api/guest/checkout`
+   - **Concurrency Technique**: Implement parallel processing of guest checkout requests using worker pools or asynchronous task queues.
+Utilize caching to store temporary guest checkout data to reduce database load and improve performance.
+Use idempotent operations and retry mechanisms to handle concurrent guest checkout requests safely.

+6. **Order History**:
+   - **Endpoints**: `/api/orders/{userID}`
+   - **Concurrency Technique**: Implement efficient indexing and query optimization techniques in the database to handle concurrent order history retrieval requests.
+Utilize connection pooling to manage database connections effectively.
+Consider implementing read replicas or sharding for horizontal scalability and improved concurrency handling.

+### Coding Practices for Concurrency:
+- Use goroutines in Go to execute concurrent tasks concurrently.
+- Utilize channels for communication and synchronization between goroutines.
+- Implement worker pools to manage concurrent tasks efficiently.
+- Use synchronization primitives such as mutexes, semaphores, or atomic operations to coordinate access to shared resources.
+- Employ techniques like connection pooling, caching, and batching to optimize database interactions and reduce contention.
+- Implement error handling and retries to handle transient failures and ensure robustness in concurrent environments.